 - Everything else

 Krispy Kreme is, well, Krispy Kreme.
 They’re delicious and consistent, and I practically lived off their original glazed while going to school.
 There’s something very special about getting one of them right off the line when they’re making them fresh.
 I’ve only had Doughbot once.
 I found “The Dude” (a White Russian Bavarian creme-filled donut with a vodka-Kahlua glaze & sprinkled with ground coffee) to be decent, but it just didn’t do much for me given the insane online hype that surrounded the shop when it opened, so I haven’t felt compelled to go back.
 Finally there is the third kind, which pretty much every other donut shop falls into.
-This is the kind donut you’ll find in an unmarked, pink box that someone brought into the office.
+This is the kind of donut you’ll find in an unmarked, pink box that someone brought into the office.
 They all generally carry the same kinds and I would be hard pressed to identify the shop unless the name was stamped on the box somewhere.

 I figured the best way to go about this would be to simply get the same donut at each place and compare them side by side.
 One of my longtime favorites is Old Fashioned Glazed, so that’s what I went with.